pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0120.md

 nonetheless.

-This is a common use case for management dependencies, and that is why we have made the `@DependencyClient` automatically generate this initializer for you.
-This means in a different module you can immediately create an `AudioPlayerClient` with no additional work:
+This is a common use case for management dependencies, and that is why we have made the [`@DependencyClient`][dependency-client-docs] automatically generate this initializer for you.
+This means in a different module you can immediately create an `AudioPlayerClient` with no additional
+work:

 ```swift
 extension AudioPlayerClient: DependencyKey {